SymfonyCasts/messenger/sfcasts/show-retry-failures.md

 Apparently now that we've configured a `failure_transport`, if handling a message *still* isn't working after 3 retries, instead of being sent to `/dev/null`, they're sent to another transport - in our case called "failed".
-That transport is... really... no different than *any* other transport... and we *could* use the `messenger:consume` command to process those messages again.
+That transport is... really... the same as *any* other transport... and we *could* use the `messenger:consume` command to try to process those messages again.

 But, there's a better way.
 Run: